Flora and plant communities of South-Western Morocco

 The argan is a heat-loving and drought-resistant tree, requiring anything from an arid, hot and temperate bioclimate (along the coastline and in the plains), to a semi-arid, hot and temperate bioclimate (slopes of the High Atlas and the Anti-Atlas foothills), or even Saharan conditions, further south.
 Annual rainfall is between 250 and 400 mm from Safi to Agadir.
 From the plain of the Sous River to the Anti-Atlas, the annual rainfall varies from 250 to 150 mm.
 Further south, in desert areas, it is often significantly lower than 100 mm.
 Under these conditions, the argan is only found along temporary water courses, where it uses the runoff waters.

 For the last few decades, desertification has been the region's main environmental problem.
 To halt and reverse the increasing degradation of the argan population, a number of projects have been planned or carried out.
 All are intended to bring economic benefits at the local level.
 The main challenge is to build a management model that defines the shared objectives of all the social stakeholders.

 The scientific nomenclature is borrowed from the most recent studies: the best-known synonyms are also given.

-The scientific names of the families are those selected by the Angiosperm Phylogeny Group (APG III, 2009: an update of the angiosperm Phylogeny Group classification for the orders and families of flowering plants: APG III.
-Botanical Journal of the Linnean Society.
+The scientific names of the families are those selected by the Angiosperm Phylogeny Group (APG IV, 2016: An update of the Angiosperm Phylogeny Group classification for the orders and families of flowering plants: Botanical Journal of the Linnean Society.
 Paper complied by James W. Byng et al.